liamheng/Restoration-of-Cataract-Images-via-Domain-Adaptation/README.md

 https://drive.google.com/file/d/1Ystqt3RQVfIPPukE7ZdzzFM_hBqB0lr0/view?usp=sharing

+or use link: https://pan.baidu.com/s/1Ax18-10dpJDToieqvcXGxQ , code: ak7c

-Then, place the document in project_root/checkpoints/cataract_model, so that we can get the file like project_root/checkpoints/cataract_model/latest_net_G.pth
+Then, place the document in project_root/checkpoints/pixDA_sobel, so that we can get the file like project_root/checkpoints/cataract_model/latest_net_G.pth